thegreatsid101/SE4A1-Projects/README.md

 ### Verifying Installation

     java -version

+As we can Java 11 was installed successfully:

+    ali@pop-os:~$ java -version
+    openjdk version "11.0.15" 2022-04-19
+    OpenJDK Runtime Environment (build 11.0.15+10-Ubuntu-0ubuntu0.22.04.1)
+    OpenJDK 64-Bit Server VM (build 11.0.15+10-Ubuntu-0ubuntu0.22.04.1, mixed mode, sharing)

 ## Installing Jenkins

-The version of Jenkins included with the default Ubuntu packages is often behind the latest available version from the project itself.
+The version of Jenkins included with the default Ubuntu packages is often outdated.
 To ensure we have the latest fixes and features, we will use the project-maintained packages to install Jenkins.

 First, we will add the repository key to the system: